 The term eczema comes from the Greek word, ‘ekzein’, which means to boil, and with symptoms including dry, scaly, red and itchy skin, it’s easy to understand why it’s got its strange name.
 But don’t be alarmed.
 "The good news is that roughly 60 per cent of children will grow out of eczema by school age, 80 per cent by secondary school age and just 10 per cent will go on to have eczema into adulthood," says Dr Jess Felton, a paediatric dermatologist.
 One of the ways you can help increase your child’s chances of outgrowing eczema is to get it under control now.

-What is it?
+What is baby eczema?

 What are the symptoms?

-What causes it?
+What causes baby eczema?

 Other eczema triggers include toiletries and washing powders that contain perfumes, sulphates – which make products foam – and preservatives, as well as dust and pet fur.

 Research has shown that children with the poorest skin barrier are at an increased risk of developing eczema so the priority for any parent, whether your baby is already showing signs of eczema or not, is to build the barrier and prevent allergens from penetrating the baby’s skin.
 While maintaining and protecting your baby’s skin barrier can help prevent eczema flare-ups, it could also have more far-reaching effects.
 Studies have shown that infants who develop eczema are more likely to develop food allergies, asthma and hay fever as they get older – a development that’s known as the atopic march.